drug-design/course/docs/chapters/molecular-graphics.md

 ### Almost Science Fiction
 *[nce]: New Chemical Entity: a compound not previously described.

-Computer graphics enables us to visualize complex machinery underlying highly coordinated biological processes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/almost-science-fiction-f2d9dedb'><i class='fa fa-play' aria-hidden='true'></i></button>Computer graphics enables us to visualize complex machinery underlying highly coordinated biological processes.
 Geometrical measurements, shape analyses, design and evaluation of candidate prototypes are all operations that are used daily by the usual locksmith but these operations are more complicated in drug discovery.
 Today, research teams using very unusual visual apparatus work hours and hours with 3D graphical displays and can virtually "enter" into the precise 3D structure of a protein and construct atom by atom an inhibitor that can lead to a drug that will stop the development of a disease.
 One would think that the following scene is taken from a science fiction movie but today it is possible with computer graphics!
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.